 1. Age and Education

-RBT applicants must be at least 18 years of age and have demonstrated completion of high school or equivalent/higher.
-For international or private schools that do not demonstrate a clear equivalence to completion of high school in the United States, an equivalency evaluation will be submitted on behalf of the student to a NACES member organization.
+RBT applicants must be at least 18 years of age and have demonstrated completion of high school or equivalent/higher at the time of application.
 If an applicant is applying from a country that does not offer a high school diploma equivalent, the applicant must demonstrate that they have remained in full-time education for the duration required in their country.